Get to Know the Option Greeks

 Vega

-Vega measures the rate of change in an option's price per one-percentage-point change in the implied volatility of the underlying stock.
+Vega measures the rate of change in price of the option per one percentage-point change in the implied volatility of the underlying stock.
 (There's more on implied volatility below.)
-While Vega is not a real Greek letter, it is intended to tell you how much an option's price should move when the volatility of the underlying security or index increases or decreases.
+While vega is not a real Greek letter, it is intended to tell you how much the price of the option should move when the volatility of the underlying security or index increases or decreases.

 Rho

-Rho measures the expected change in an option's price per one-percentage-point change in interest rates.
+Rho measures the expected change in the price of an option per one percentage-point change in interest rates.
 It tells you how much the price of an option should rise or fall if the risk-free interest rate (U.S. Treasury-bills)* increases or decreases.

-Though not actually a Greek, implied volatility is closely related.
-Implied volatility is a forecast of how volatile an underlying stock is expected to be in the future—but it's strictly theoretical.
-While it's possible to forecast a stock's future moves by looking at its historical volatility, among other factors, the implied volatility reflected in the price of an option is an inference based on other factors, too, such as upcoming earnings reports, merger and acquisition rumors, pending product launches, etc.
+Implied volatility has a couple of uses beyond vega.
+Some traders use it to forecast how volatile an underlying stock is expected to be in the future—but it's strictly theoretical.
+Implied volatility reflected in the price of an option is an inference based on option market participants' expectations of future price moves.
+Expectations can change depending on upcoming earnings reports, merger and acquisition rumors, pending product launches, etc.

-• Figuring out exactly how volatile a stock will be at any given time is difficult, but looking at implied volatility can give you a sense of what assumptions market makers are using to determine their quoted bid and ask prices.
-As such, implied volatility can be a helpful proxy in gauging the market.
+Figuring out exactly how volatile a stock will be at any given time is difficult, but looking at implied volatility can be a helpful tool in gauging market expectations.
+Higher-than-normal volatilities warn the underlying security may experience larger-than-expected moves.

-• Higher-than-normal implied volatilities are usually more favorable for options sellers, while lower-than-normal implied volatilities are more favorable for option buyers, because volatility often reverts back to its mean over time.
+However, higher-than-normal implied volatilities are usually more favorable for option sellers, while lower-than-normal implied volatilities are more favorable for option buyers because volatility often reverts back to its average level over time.

 Streaming Greeks in a watch list